 A seller can usually get a higher price for a home/property if they are willing to wait 90 to 120 days to sell that home/property.
 If your goal is to sell your home/property quickly, and save on real estate commissions, then know your market and compare your home/property with similar homes/properties for sale in your area.

-List the improvements you think you need to make and then determine which are necessary to actually sell the home/property.
+List the improvements you think you need to make and then determine which are necessary to sell the home/property.
 Nothing creates a better return on your investment then remodeling kitchens and bathrooms.
-If the house needs a new roof to keep the rain out, then by all means, that is an improvement that needs to take place prior to selling your home/property.
+If the house needs a new roof to keep the rain out, then, that is an improvement that needs to take place prior to selling your home/property.
 However, adding a deck to the house may not return all your investment in the sale of the property.

 Tip: Consider doing the work yourself, but keep in mind that shoddy work can reduce the value of your home/property rather than add to its value.